Updated: Aug 13

 A U.S. study published in 2011 made media headlines as it proposed a link between eggs and prostate cancer.
+Even though the study was conducted back in 2011, it still tends to make its way to social media platforms from time to time!
 The findings of the study were that men who consumed 2.5 eggs or more a week had an 81 % increased risk of fatal prostate cancer compared to men who consumed less than half an egg a week.
 The World Cancer Research Fund provides a helpful review of the study here.
 It is important to note that this study was observational in nature and cannot establish a cause-and-effect relationship between egg consumption and prostate cancer.
 Additionally, other studies have not found a significant association between egg consumption and prostate cancer risk.
 More research is needed to fully understand the relationship between eggs and prostate cancer risk.

 Nutritional research is an ongoing process, and it is not always possible to draw definitive conclusions about the health effects of specific foods based on a single study, or a small number of studies.
 Also, the media may be more likely to cover studies that have surprising or controversial findings, which can further contribute to the confusion about the health effects of eggs.

 It is vital for all individuals, including those with prostate cancer, to follow a well-balanced and nourishing diet that meets their nutritional needs and considers any specific dietary recommendations or restrictions that may be necessary for their individual health situation.
 If you have prostate cancer and are wondering about your dietary needs, please get in touch for an assessment, or seek the advice of a nutrition professional experienced in supporting people with cancer.

 Are eggs good to eat during cancer treatment?